mrpintime/Parkinsons-Telemonitoring/README.md

 - Update documentation and test cases for substantial changes.
 - Keep your submissions focused and relevant to the project's goals.

-Your contributions play a vital role in the success and improvement of EEG-Based Seizure Detection and Analysis.
+Your contributions play a vital role in the success and improvement of Parkinsons-Telemonitoring Analysis.
 We look forward to your innovative ideas and collaborative efforts!

 # License
 - This project is licensed under the MIT License - see the `LICENSE.md` file for details.